101 Minors Participating in University Sponsored Programs or Programs Using University Facilities

 E. Program Director.
 The individual designated by the sponsor who acts as the contact person with MTSU for the program.

 F. Authorized Adult.
 Individuals, age eighteen (18) and older, paid or unpaid, who interact with, supervise, chaperone, or otherwise oversee minors in program activities, using academic, recreational, and/or residential facilities.
 This includes, but is not limited to, faculty, staff, volunteers, graduate students, undergraduate students, interns, employees of temporary employment agencies, and independent contractors.
-The authorized adults’ roles may include positions as counselors, chaperones, coaches, instructors, etc. Collectively, authorized adults may also be referred to as program staff.
+The authorized adults’ roles may include positions such as counselors, chaperones, coaches, instructors, etc. Collectively, authorized adults may also be referred to as program staff.
 Authorized adults are considered to be mandatory reporters of child abuse, as defined by Tennessee law.

 G. Direct Contact.
 Responsibilities of authorized adults including, but not limited to, the care, supervision, guidance, teaching, coaching, or control of participants.